Synchronization

 1) The communication cycle is more efficient.
 If there are 30 Remote

-stations, the Main does not have to go through 30 individual polling
+stations, the Main does not have to go through 30 individual polling sessions

 with each Remote but instead "broadcasts" its data once to the server.